 Lyft, on the other hand, saw losses increase by a third.

 Lyft has, however, been moving towards profitability over time.
 In 2014, Lyft net loss stood at 631% of revenue.
 By 2018, it was a far healthier 41% (with a H1 performance which outstripped predictions by 12%).
 In the first half of 2017 the figure stood at 62% so improvements are evident in the short as well as the longer term.

 Slightly different Craft figures show a positive trend here also, with Lyft’s losses as a percentage of revenue climbing from 202% in 2016, to 67% in 2017, and 45% in 2018.

-Despite conservative predictions on profitability from Lyft itself (see below), the movement here does at least seem to be in the right direction.
+Despite conservative predictions on profitability from Lyft itself (see below), the movement here does at least seem to be in the right direction for Lyft.

 Lyft revenue per ride

 A 2018 assessment of a prospective Lyft IPO Forbes estimate Lyft average gross revenue per ride at $13, up slightly on 2016’s $12.50 though unchanged from 2017.
 Total gross revenue, however, was predicted to increase to $7.5 billion from $5 billion in 2017 ($2 billion in 2016) by virtue of growth in the number of rides given.
 The latter figure is estimated to have increased from 375.5 million to 551 million.

 Gross revenue exceeded Forbes’ estimate, reaching $8.1 billion over 2018, with net Lyft revenue (see above) of $2.2 billion also considerably outstripping the predicted $1.5 billion in this analysis.